bcantoni/vagrant-cassandra/README.md

 ## Installation

+Note: These scripts were created on a Mac OS X 10.9.3 host with Vagrant v1.6.0 and VirtualBox v4.3.12.
+Everything should work for Windows hosts as well, but I have not tested it yet.

 1. Edit your local Hosts file to include the private network addresses (this makes it much easier to refer to the VMs by hostname):

         # vagrant-cassandra private network hosts